Canada is the second largest country in the world. It is not therefore surprising how much it changes from west to east and north to south.

 The First Nations tribes were dragged into the conflict with the French and Iroquois Wars, in which the Iroquois attempted to gain control over the lucrative fur trade.
 One of the bloodiest wars in North American history, the war brought new treaties, signed in Montreal, between European and First Nations residents.

 Throughout the early years of the 18th century, however, British settlers began to exert dominance, and gain control over the land.
 The result was renewed conflict, and several years of war.
-By the mid 1700s, when most of Europe was fighting someone, British and French settlements in North America were devastated as a result of fighting each other and the First Nations Tribes.
+By the mid 1700s, when most of Europe was fighting someone, British and French settlements in North America were devastated as a result of fighting each other and fighting the First Nations Tribes.
 The war in North America was brought to an end in 1762, with the British defeat of the French at the Battle of Signal Hill.
 The French ceded most of their territorial rights to the British.

 War came to Canada once again in 1812, when American colonies sought independence from British control.
 While a peace treaty would be signed in 1814 (shortly after the American White House was burnt to the ground), the war would last three years, finally coming to an end in 1815.